nuno-fao/LTW/README.md

   - Usability:
      - Error/success messages: yes
      - Forms don't lose data on error: yes (we remove data where we think it is convenient, e.g. non-existing username on login we remove username and password)
+     - All references to a user's username or an animal is a link to his/its profile
+     - All minimum expected requirements were implemented with the addition of a navbar on the header, both adoptions and proposals have states and the posting of additional photos